 A full development contract was placed by the participating nations with EUROPAAMS in August 1999.

 Tests and development continued on PAAMS with a series of successful intercepts, including against supersonic targets and those involving scenarios such as friendly aircraft being pursued by enemy aircraft and complex EM environments.

 First ASTER Firings

 EUROSAM received a €3 billion contract in 2003 for the production of 18 SAMP/T ground-based systems (12 for France and 6 for Italy) and 1,400 ASTER 15 and 30 missiles for the UK, France and Italy.

 A 2003 National Audit Office Report on Type 45 provided some details on the UK’s involvement with Horizon.
-The original approved cost for twelve vessels was circa £6 Billion, as history showed, we still paid circa £6 Billion, but got 6 vessels instead of 12.
-In 2004 the UK joined the Maritime Theatre Missile Defence Forum (MTMD) consisting of Australia, Canada, France, Germany, Italy, The Netherlands, Norway, Spain, United Kingdom, and the United States.
+The original approved cost for twelve vessels was circa £6 Billion, as history shows, we still paid circa £6 Billion but got 6 vessels instead of 12.
+In 2004 the UK joined the Maritime Theatre Missile Defence Forum (MTMD) consisting of Australia, Canada, France, Germany, Italy, The Netherlands, Norway, Spain, the United Kingdom, and the United States.

 In 2009, two test firings of an Aster missile from the Longbow trials barge failed at very high G manoeuvres.
 This set the deployment programme back whilst the issues were resolved.

 The PAAMS systems were renamed Sea Viper in January 2009.